davideloba/daliMaster_rpi/README.md

 DALI (Digital Addressable Lighting Interface) is a powerful protocol to control lighting.
 Through DALI you can dimmer your led lamps, ask them status, recall a predefined scenario and so on.
 If you want more information about DALI you can find many useful links to the bottom of this page.

-### Can I use DALI with my Raspberry Pi™?
+### Can I use DALI with my Raspberry Pi?

 Well, the answer is YES.

 ### How?

 With [daliMaster](https://) hat!
-As the name suggests, that hat transforms your Raspberry Pi™ in a DALI master, acting as a bridge between I2C interface and DALI bus.
+As the name suggests, that hat transforms your Raspberry Pi in a DALI master, acting as a bridge between I2C interface and DALI bus.
 Let's make an example to explain how it works.

 ## Getting Started

 ### Hardware stuff

-* Turn your Raspberry Pi™ off.
+* Turn your Raspberry Pi off.

-* Fit [daliMaster](https://) hat on your Raspberry Pi™
+* Fit [daliMaster](https://) hat on your Raspberry Pi

 * Make connections (you can find an example [here](https://))
   * Connect your lamps to their ballasts